ntudsp/amss-insitu-replication/README.md

-**Extended Data Table 8** Summary of exact two-sample Kolmogorov-Smirnov tests to examine effect of order (GND–ROOF or ROOF–GND) and group size (1 or $>1$) on each soundscape evaluation attribute (sound source dominance, overall quality, appropriateness, loudness, ISOPL, ISOEV, and PRSS dimensions) across each condition (AMSS and AMB).
+**Extended Data Table 8** Summary of exact two-sample Kolmogorov-Smirnov tests to examine effect of order (GND–ROOF or ROOF–GND) and group size (1 or $>1$) on each soundscape evaluation attribute (sound source dominance, overall quality, appropriateness, loudness, *ISOPL*, *ISOEV*, and PRSS dimensions) across each condition (AMSS and AMB).
 All the
 $p$-values were adjusted for multiple comparisons within conditions with the Benjamini-Hochberg (BH) method.